ImageMagick/Usage-Markdown/layers/index.md

 ## Handling Image Layers {#layer_examples}

-Laying multiple images using the various layer operators above is a very versatile technique.
+Layering multiple images using the various layer operators above is a very versatile technique.
 It lets you work on a large number of images individually, and then when finished you combine them all into a single unified whole.

 So far we have shown various ways of merging (composing or layering) multiple images in many different ways.